naftaliharris/tauthon/PCbuild/readme.txt

 find them.
 This is an advanced topic and not necessarily fully supported.

-The get_externals.bat script is called automatically by build.bat when you pass the '-e' option to it.
+The get_externals.bat script is called automatically by build.bat unless you pass the '-E' option.

 Profile Guided Optimization